 The Gay Travel Experience: The Amalfi Coast

 The Amalfi Coast has been a choice gay travel destination for years.
 The coastal neighborhoods are famous for their easygoing atmosphere and romantic views.
 Gay and straight travelers alike are increasingly discovering these colorful cliffside towns.

 Amalfi, Positano, and Salerno are the largest three destinations among many coastal villages.
 The Island of Capri is a short sail away.

-Gay and lesbian couples are free to be affectionate here. lay together on the beach and happily hold hands in line for pizza won’t be an issue.
+Gay and lesbian couples are free to be affectionate here.
+Lying together on the beach or happily holding hands in line for pizza won’t be an issue.
 It’s clear just how inclusive this seaside wonderland is!